M-204 (Michigan highway): Route description

 M-204 starts at an intersection with M-22 (Manitou Trail) south of Leland next to Duck Lake.
 From there it follows Duck Lake Road along the south shore of Lake Leelanau's northern lobe.
 The two-lane roadway runs eastward and then southeasterly through a mixture of woods and fields to the village of Lake Leelanau.
 One there, M-204 follows Phillip Street across the Narrows and turns northeasterly.
 The bridge that the trunkline uses is eligible for listing on the National Register of Historic Places.
 Outside of town, the highway follows Duck Lake Road again past the county seat of Leelanau County.
 Near the intersection with Horn Road, M-204 turns southeasterly toward the village of Suttons Bay.
 As the trunkline descends a hill into the village, it passes through vineyards and woods.
 Inside town, M-204 follows Race Street and ends downtown at M-22 (St. Joseph Avenue).

 Like other state highways in Michigan, M-204 is maintained by the Michigan Department of Transportation (MDOT).
 In 2011, the department's traffic surveys showed that on average, 3,397 vehicles used the highway daily in Suttons Bay and 2,931 vehicles did so each day near the western terminus, the highest and lowest counts along the highway, respectively.
+No section of M-204 is listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.